 If it is rural, you may not have a property management company enforcing the restrictions.
 If that is the case, you may still be able to rely upon municipal/parish zoning.
 If the neighbor is running a business, with traffic, out of a residence, zoning/code enforcement may be able to put a stop to...Read more »

 I am interested in obtaining a lease on a "land locked" parcel of land (A).
 The parcel has another parcel (B) parallel to parcel A that separates it from a public road.
 Parcel B has a state maintained utility line that transverses both parcels.
-Does this utility servitude allow legal access to...
+Does this utility servitude allow legal...
 Read more »

 I would not assume that a utility servitude should equate to access and the servitude is likely only in favor or the utility company.
 Pull the land record granting the servitude to confirm its extent and also attempt to contact the owner of parcel B to see what, if anything, you can work out for...Read more »

 Normally, yes.
 Funny to see this question pop up, as Investigative Journalist, Lee Zurik, just did a piece on a Parish Government doing something similar (Plaquemines, I believe).
-Caveats come into play, if there is a prior servitude in Entergy's favor, if a survey actually designates the tree as...Read more »
+Caveats come into play, if there is a prior servitude in Entergy's favor, if a survey actually designates the...Read more »

 Your permitting department should be able to shed light on this inquiry for you.
 While the city or parish may not necessarily require that you use a specific source, you will find out if water is provided by the city/parish, or if you need a well and septic tank.
 Then, if that is the case, you...Read more »

 Good Afternoon My father has been deceased for almost 34 yrs.
 While visiting family, my uncle questioned me about receiving my fathers royalties.
 I informed him I was unaware of what he was talking about.
 He began informing me that our family purchased a lot of land and we leased part of the land...
 Read more »